 Things start to get freaky and he begins to glitch out and fall down a lot, all alone on a big rock.
 Thankfully Rinoa, using her own magical powers, is able to find him and bring him back and everyone lives happily ever after.
 Except those of us that have seen those horrible hallucinations, because there's no going back from that.

 Kefka destroys the world – Final Fantasy VI

 It's impossible to take Kefka seriously in the early stages of FFIV.
-In the service of Emperor Gestahl, he cuts a ridiculous figure with his painted face, colourful robes and whooping laugh, and he's often quite funny, like when he berates his subordinates for allowing sand to get in his boots – while they're in a desert.
-It's only when he poisons an entire village's water supply and doesn't even bat an eyelid at murdering scores of innocents that you realise he's rather more sinister than you first suspected.
+In the service of Emperor Gestahl, he cuts a ridiculous figure with his painted face, colorful robes, and whooping laugh.
+And he's often quite funny, like when he berates his subordinates for allowing sand to get in his boots while they're in a desert.
+It's only when he poisons an entire village's water supply and doesn't even bat an eyelid at murdering scores of innocents that you realize he's rather more sinister than you first suspected.
 Then he kills a bunch of other people, steals the life forces of a load of espers, and usurps the power of three gods (known as the Warring Triad) and becomes an all-powerful one himself.
 What happens then?
 Only what pretty much every other Final Fantasy villain has dreamt of but never quite pulled off.
 Kefka destroys the entire world.